Light Cream of Broccoli Soup

 What are the health benefits?

 This soup is high in protein, reduced in fat, gut friendly with probiotics, high in potassium, fiber, vitamin C, and low in calories!
 It is for everyone, including vegetarians (swap chicken for vegetable broth), and those who are gluten-free.
-It is perfect for picky eaters who won’t compromise taste for health!

 Nutrition Facts per 1 cup serving: